jpluimers/GExperts/Documentation/Readme.txt

 CHANGE LOG
 ----------------------
+VERSION 1.35 (March, 2011)
+- General: Fix problems with the bug reporting tool and about box disappearing.
+- Grep: Search and replace supports regular expression subgroubs (Egon Elbre).

 VERSION 1.34 (September, 2010)
 - General: Added support for RAD Studio XE.
 Minor bugfixes and updates to the help files.
 (Erik)